 Sight is a sense; vision is how we use that sense.
 Vision is a skill that is developed over time.
 When we are born we have sight.
 Babies are able see soon after they’re born, but not well; they’re vision is very poor.
 They need to time to develop their vision skills; just like they need time to develop physical skills like walking, and mental skills like learning language.

 Ok, so how can we train our vision skills?
 “I see 20/20.
 I have perfect vision!”
 This actually means that you can see as clearly as the average person standing still!
 Not only is 20/20 average, but also it’s only one visual skill: Static Visual Clarity.
-Static Visual clarity (seeing clearly with no movement) is surprisingly one of the least important visual skills for athletes, while skills such as Dynamic Visual Clarity (seeing clearly with movement), Depth Perception, Peripheral Awareness, and Eye-Hand Coordination are crucial!
+In most sports, Static Visual clarity (seeing clearly with no movement) is surprisingly less important than skills such as Dynamic Visual Clarity (seeing clearly with movement), Depth Perception, Peripheral Awareness, and Eye-Hand Coordination are crucial!

 Training depth perception involves exercising the muscles that move the eyeballs.
 Six muscles move our eyeballs up, down, left, right, and all around.
 Just like the muscles in our legs, we can train them to be faster, more coordinated, and have more endurance.
 With the proper equipment and instruction we are able to stimulate our ocular muscles and improve our vision skills, like depth perception.
 After athletes develop better control of the muscles used for depth perception, they can locate targets precisely to judge where it is and where it’s going much quicker and more accurately than before.

 It’s best if an athlete is able to visually follow a moving target (i.e. a ball) with superb control and accuracy.
 If our eyes follow the target in a jerky fashion, then there will be moments when we lose sight of it.
 This may only be a millisecond at a time, but in sports one millisecond can be the difference between success and a mistake.
 Remember, 80% of the sensory information processed by our brains is from our vision.
-As a tennis player tracks a serve coming toward them the brain is processing even more visual information than usual.
-The more visual information the player can get on the serve the better.
-Those milliseconds of extra information give the player a better chance to make a good decision on how to react.
+As a tennis player tracks a serve coming toward them they have to quickly and accurately identify its spin and trajectory.
+The sooner the player gathers that information the better chance they have to make a good decision on how to react.
 Swing?
 Let it go?
 Forehand?
 Backhand?
-More visual information gives athletes more opportunities to succeed because they’re able to see it sooner and more accurately, decide quicker, boost reaction time.
+Enhanced visual neurocognitive skills gives athletes more opportunities to succeed because they’re able to see it sooner and more accurately, decide quicker, boost reaction time.